Short-length SSVEP data extension by a novel generative adversarial networks based framework: Discussion

-According to the limitations and challenges of current study, at least the following aspects could be further improved in the future.
+According to the limitations and challenges of current study, the following aspects could be further improved in the future.
 Firstly, to the best of our knowledge, this is the first research using GAN technology to generate more than 10 categories of SSVEP data (Dial SSVEP dataset).
 However, with the increasing number of categories, it would become extremely difficult for GAN to simulate the real data distribution.
 Therefore, we should strive to generate SSVEP data with more categories, such as Benchmark \cite{wang2016Benchmark} and BETA dataset \cite{liu2020BETA}.
-Secondly, in this paper, our GAN model could only expand the length of the original signal twice.
-In the subsequent research, we could further improve the network architecture of TEGAN, enabling it to expand more multiples of the signal length.
-Moreover, filter bank technology should be incorporated in the framework design as well, which could help the GAN model excavate the harmonic information that has an important contribution to the identification process, thus improving the quality of generated data.
-Last but not least, the most advanced transfer learning technique, such as improved two-stage training strategy \cite{guney2022TLDNN}, could be utilized to build a high-performance BCI system with shorter calibration time.
+Secondly, filter bank technology should be incorporated in the framework design as well, which could help the GAN model enhance the harmonic information that has an important contribution to the identification process, thus improving the quality of generated data.
+Furthermore, the most advanced transfer learning technique, such as improved two-stage training strategy \cite{guney2023TLDNN}, could be utilized to build a high-performance BCI system with shorter calibration time.
+Besides, building a plug-and-play BCI system that achieves zero-calibration for new users is always the ultimate goal for the BCI researchers.
+Hence, an effective scheme for applying our augmentation method in generating cross-subject data should be proposed.
+Last but not least, since the TEGAN model could reduce the performance gap of various frequency recognition algorithms, the simplest algorithms could be used to achieve the recognition performance comparable with complex algorithms in the actual application deployment process to cut down the budget of development SSVEP-BCI systems.